Author: Tony Stillman

 For some clubs, this time of year brings uncertainty.
 Some are under the threat of losing their sites and others are already seeking new facilities.
 If your club is facing this problem, please contact me.
 I will see what AMA can do to help.
 We have been able to help several clubs retain flying sites and have many ongoing cases.
 Give me a call or send me an email if your club needs help.

-Government- and business-owned, leased sites have a few advantages over farmland.
-Usually clubs are not as limited to the number of improvements that can be made.
+Government- and business-owned leased sites have a few advantages over farmland.
+Usually, clubs are not as limited in the number of improvements they can make.
 Many sites have longer-term leases and clubs feel better about spending money to improve the site.
 Hard-surfaced runways and more permanent shade structures are the norm.

 Clubs that are involved with children via school programs can create a great relationship with the school and school board.
 When you have support such as this, club members can feel more secure about their future and their ability to keep their flying site.